Survio: Customer base

 Survio is designed especially for small and medium-sized enterprises (SMEs).
-The service is also suitable for all who need to prepare their own questionnaires: offices, schools, students, non-profit organizations, etc. However, more and more often is Survio chosen by large, international corporations.
-Very often is Survio used as a solution for various surveys among the end-customers including the measurement of customer satisfaction.
-Surveys aimed at staff and workplace environment are also frequently applied.
+The service is also suitable for all who need to prepare their own questionnaires: offices, schools, students, non-profit organizations, etc.

 Currently, Survio serves more than 1 million users from 170 countries.
 The system is popular in Europe and Latin America.
 Survio users include a number of businesses, offices, and schools including universities.
 Clients include IBM, Tesco, FedEx, Bosch, Oriflame, BMW, Microsoft, Ford etc.